We Are ER

 The ER wait time is defined as the amount of time that passes from the time the patient checks in at the ER desk to the time he or she is initially seen by a physician, physician assistant or nurse practitioner.
 Wait times are always dependent on the severity of the illnesses and injuries of other patients also in the ER.
 Patients with life-threatening conditions are always treated first.

-Does the QuickER campaign affect how patients are prioritized?
+Does posting the wait times affect how patients are prioritized?

 Although the goal is to see each patient quickly, patients with life-threatening conditions are always treated first.